-- QFE Refers to the atmospheric pressure at aerodrome elevation (QFE aerodrome), runway threshold (QFE threshold) or helideck (QFE helideck). - QNH Refers to the barometric pressure at mean sea level at the aerodrome, i.e. an altimeter on the ground or helideck with subscale set to the QNH would indicate height above mean sea level. - QNE Altitude indicated on the ground (or helideck) with subscale set to 1013.2 millibars.
+QFE Refers to the atmospheric pressure at aerodrome elevation (QFE aerodrome), runway threshold (QFE threshold) or helideck (QFE helideck).
+QNH Refers to the barometric pressure at mean sea level at the aerodrome, i.e. and altimeter on the ground or helideck with subscale set to QNH would indicate height above mean sea level.